 First, What Is Reflux?

 Reflux is a medical condition characterized by an improper function of the muscle above the stomach, resulting in the rise of stomach contents into the esophagus.
-This ultimately leads to vomiting.
+This could ultimately lead to spitting up or vomiting.

 It’s a common condition in babies which is relatively harmless in most cases.
 However, understanding why your baby has reflux isn’t always as straightforward as many of us want.
 Although the condition is rarely serious and becomes less common as a baby gets older, it’s unusual for infant reflux to persist for over 18 months.